 - Will we be able to sing?

-Congregations are now permitted to sing softly while wearing masks and maintaining physical distance.
+Yes!
+Congregations are now permitted to sing while maintaining a safe physical distance.
+Facemasks must be worn while singing.
 Each Sunday a cantor will lead the singing, standing 5m away from the congregation.

 - Will there be ‘live’ music?

 Yes!
 Rhys Boak, our organist and music manager will play, and guest musicians will offer music for reflection.